BNSC1/android-notes/README.md

 6. Maintenance: New features, bug fixes, monitoring

 Firebase: a mobile app development platform that provides a range of tools and services for building Android apps.
 Such as cloud storage, real-time databases, and authentication, as well as tools for testing, monitoring, and optimizing app performance.
+- Firebase Realtime Database: a cloud-hosted NoSQL database that allows developers to store and sync data in real-time across multiple clients

 Google/Firebase Analytics can be used to provide matrics on the number of active users, the number of installs, and the number of uninstalls